Statement of Service for Graduates

 - Ensuring that recruitment agencies that contact the Careers Service to advertise opportunities have genuine vacancies and are not simply building a database of potential candidates.

 - Developing and maintaining contacts with alumni of the College.

-- Working with the Association of Graduate Careers Services in Ireland to produce and update a range of careers booklets, the Gradireland directory and the Gradireland website.
+- Working with the Association of Higher Education Careers Services (AHECS) in Ireland and with gradireland to produce and update a range of careers booklets, the gradireland directory and the gradireland website.

-- Working with academic departments to incorporate transferable skills into the curriculum.
+- Working with academic Schools to incorporate employability within the curriculum.

 How you can help us improve the service

-We canvass your opinions through regular on campus surveys and through a special survey following graduation.
-We use this information in reporting to Council and to Board and as part of our annual planning process to improve the services that we provide and to ensure that we conform to AGCAS quality standards.
+We canvass your opinions through a special survey following graduation.
+We use this information in reporting to Council and to Board and as part of our annual planning process to improve the services that we provide and to ensure that we conform to institutional and AGCAS quality standards.